linsomniac/symbolicmode/README.md

 - "": The empty string, only allowed with "=" for the operator.
 Applies to all (like "a"), but applies the umask to the permissions set.

+Operators are:

+- -: Remove the PERMS to the file permissions.
+- +: Add the PERMS to the file permissions.
+- =: Set the permissions to exactly PERMS.

+PERMS can be a combination of the following (except for u/g/o which if specified must be the only, single, PERM provided:

+- r: Allow read access, if a directory allow reading files within.
+- w: Allow write access, if a directory allow writing or creating files.
+- x: Allow execute, or list contents if a directory.
+- X: Set "x" but only if file permissions already had an "x" set for any user, or if the object is a directory.
+- s: Set UID/GID on execution, allows a program to take on the user/group permissions of the executable file.
+- t: Sticky bit or restrict deletion to the file owner if a directory.
+Note that some system settings may prevent root from writing to non-root files in a restricted deletion directory.
+See "fs.protected\_regular" sysctl setting.
+- u: Take on the permissions granted to the user ("go=u").
+Must be the only PERM if specified.
+- g: Take on the group permissions.
+Must be the only PERM if specified.
+- o: Take on the permissions granted to others.
+Must be the only PERM if specified.

 Notes on instructions:

 - "=[PERMS]" sets the permissions based on the umask.
 This acts like "a" was